 - Putrescible waste (including food waste, nappies, and pet waste)

 - Liquid waste (including paints, oils, chemicals, and thinners)

 - Hazardous waste

-The cost of the skip bin will depend on the size and weight of the bin, in addition to the type or waste removed.
-If you have further questions about which rubbish can be cleared out by a skip bin hire, best contact a local provider for answers and quotes.
+The cost of the skip bin will depend on the size and weight of the bin, in addition to the type of waste removed.
+If you have further questions about which rubbish can be cleared out by a skip bin, best contact a national provider like RentAskip for answers and quotes.